bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/ios-code-signing-troubleshooting.md

    If, for example, it is set to `ad-hoc` or `app-store`, you need a Distribution type .p12 certificate file.
 4. Check if the certificate is locked.
 If it is, check if the password is correct!

-When you use the **iOS Auto Provision** Step, using Xcode managed signing is an important factor.
+When you use the **iOS Auto Provision with App Store Connect API** Step, using Xcode managed signing is an important factor.
 Let's go through what can happen depending on whether you use the option.

 #### If Xcode managed signing is enabled in the iOS app

-1. Check the value of the **Should the step try to generate Provisioning Profiles even if Xcode managed signing is enabled in the Xcode project?** input in the **iOS Auto Provision** Step.
+1. Check the value of the **Should the step try to generate Provisioning Profiles even if Xcode managed signing is enabled in the Xcode project?** input in the **iOS Auto Provision with App Store Connect API** Step.
    * If it's set to `no`, the Step will look for an Xcode Managed Provisioning Profile on the Apple Developer Portal.
    * If it's set to `yes`, the Step will generate a new manual provisioning profile on the Apple Developer portal for the project.
 2. Check if the capability lists in the iOS app and in the provisioning profile on the Developer Portal match.

-   This is only relevant if the **iOS Auto Provision** Step is set to NOT generate a profile.
+   This is only relevant if the **iOS Auto Provision with App Store Connect API** Step is set to NOT generate a profile.

 #### If Xcode managed signing is disabled in the iOS app

-If you uncheck Xcode managed signing, the **iOS Auto Provision** step generates a new provisioning profile on the Apple Developer portal for the project when running a build.
+If you uncheck Xcode managed signing, the **iOS Auto Provision with App Store Connect API** Step generates a new provisioning profile on the Apple Developer portal for the project when running a build.
 This profile will be up to date with all of the capabilities and developer devices.

 ## Have you exceeded the file count limit of the provisioning profiles?

 The maximum number of provisioning profiles you can upload to the Code Signing tab is 50.
 If you’ve already reached this limit and wish to use even more, then here are a few tips on how to use even more provisioning profiles:

-* Use the **iOS Auto Provision** Step.
+* Use the **iOS Auto Provision with App Store Connect API** Step.
 This only requires the code signing identities (certificates with .p12 extension) to be uploaded to Bitrise.
 You can download the provisioning profiles from the Apple Developer portal on-the-fly during the build if you have [connected your Apple Developer account to Bitrise](https://bitrise.atlassian.net/connecting-apple-dev-account/#enabling-apple-developer-portal-integration "/connecting-apple-dev-account/#enabling-apple-developer-portal-integration").

 * You can create a .zip file containing the required certificates/profiles.
 In this case, you don't need to upload any certificates/profiles on Bitrise.
 During the build you can download the .zip file and update the certificate/profile related inputs of the **Certificate and Profile Installer** Step to match the path to the certificate/profile on the build machine.
 Note that the **Certificate and Profile Installer** Step supports local paths and URLs for certificates and profiles.